chorus-ai/data_acq_SOP/sop-website/docs/Data-Uploading/Data_uploading.md

 According to usage described in the DA SOPs {links}, Waveform data refers to all data acquired from bedside monitors and devices, including alarms, numerics data obtain at regular of irregular intervals, and high-frequency (>1 Hz) waveform data such as digitized EKG tracings.

-This folder will include a single h5 file collating all waveform data, inclusive of its metadata, following the CCDEF hdf5 format described in the SOP {link}.
+This folder will include a single source(h5, wfdb, adibin) file collating all waveform data, inclusive of its metadata, in removed PHI form.

 Adjustments to the naming convention for clinical waveform data stored in this case in HDF5 format are made to include the duration in seconds and exclude the modality or type of waveform.
 The format is as follows: